MPCM-Net: Multi-scale network integrates partial attention convolution with Mamba for ground-based cloud image segmentation: Proposed Method

 \subsubsection{Multi-scale Mamba Block}

-To mitigate boundary information loss in ground-based cloud imagery and establish long-range global dependencies, we propose a Mamba-based module.
 As illustrated in Fig.~\ref{fig_3}, to achieve multi-scale processing within the Mamba framework, we first employ large-kernel receptive field aggregation on $f_{d}$ to extract features at varying scales.
-Specifically, feature map $f_{d}$ is processed with a 3 $\times$ 3 convolution (stride = 2), aggregating neighborhood features within a 9 $-$ pixel receptive field, yielding $f_{d5}$ with dimensions $H /16\times W/16\times 2C$.
-Feature map fd is processed with a 5 $\times$ 5 convolution (stride = 4), aggregating neighborhood features within a 25 $-$ pixel receptive field, yielding $f_{d4}$ with dimensions $H/32\times W/32\times 4C$.
+Specifically, feature map $f_{d}$ is processed with a 3 $\times$ 3 convolution (stride = 2), aggregating neighborhood features within a 9 $-$ pixel receptive field, yielding $f_{d3}$ with dimensions $H /16\times W/16\times 2C$.
+Feature map $f_{d}$ is processed with a 5 $\times$ 5 convolution (stride = 4), aggregating neighborhood features within a 25 $-$ pixel receptive field, yielding $f_{d5}$ with dimensions $H/32\times W/32\times 4C$.
 The multi-scale feature maps are subjected to a pixel unshuffle procedure in order to allow the Mamba structure to progressively scan the channel dimensions of $f_{d}$, $f_{d3}$, and $f_{d5}$.
 This ensures uniform spatial dimensions across all three features while minimizing information loss inherent in downsampling.
 The core idea involves spatially rearranging $f_{d}$ and $f_{d3}$: non-overlapping spatial blocks are shifted into the channel dimension, preserving the spatial integrity of the original resolution while matching the reduced dimensions of $f_{d5}$, resulting in transformed features $f_{d1}^{'}$ and $f_{d3}^{'}$.
-The following equations formally describe this transformation:
+The following equations formally describe this transformation: where $\mathrm {PU}_{i\times j} \left( \cdot \right)$ denotes a pixel unshuffle operation using non-overlapping $i \times j$ image patches.
+Subsequently, the three feature maps are projected to a uniform channel dimension via 1 $\times$ 1 convolutions and concatenated along the channel axis.
+This concatenated feature is then fed into the proposed SSHD to enhance local and global features.
+The resulting feature map possesses $H/32\times W/32 \times3C$, where the three segments along the channel dimension correspond to the input features $F_{d1}^{'}$, $F_{d3}^{'}$, and $F_{d4}^{'}$, respectively.
+To maintain consistent spatial resolution throughout the decoder, the hybrid features output by SSHD are upsampled to match the spatial scale of $u_{2}$ via bilinear interpolation.
+Finally, a 1 $\times$ 1 convolution reduces dimensionality, yielding the multi-scale global feature $f_{s}$, which integrates local feature relationships.